Budya/WalmartParser/README.md

 # WalmartParser
-/// WalmartParser \ Parser \ ParserProcess.cs - 21 lines are commented out in the file to display the Chrome window, so when parsing a large number of pages you can understand what is happening /// Line 46 is commented out in the same file - the parser determines the number of pages to parse , instead, the code was added in line 47, in order to parse only one page of the site, because parsing one page takes about 20 seconds. ///
+/// WalmartParser \ Parser \ ParserProcess.cs - 21 line is commented out in the file to display the Chrome window, so when parsing a large number of pages you can understand what is happening /// Line 46 is commented out in the same file - the parser determines the number of pages to parse , instead, the code was added in line 47, in order to parse only one page of the site, because parsing one page takes about 20 seconds. ///

 P.S.
-The inclusion of the "headless" mode does not affect the speed of parsing, for the better, exactly (=
+The inclusion of the "headless" mode does not affect the speed of parsing, for the better - exactly (=

 ///